 Step 2: Write a SMART Objective

-A training goal or objective confirms the reason for learning and communicates the focus of the module.
-For the best results, think SMART and create a goal that is:
+A training goal or learning objective establishes the reason for learning and communicates the focus of the training module.
+For best results, when building a training module, think SMART and create a goal that is:

 • Measurable – learners will leverage this knowledge consistently for each report;